Updated February 27, 2020

 It also seemed like he was sick for pretty much the entire two months we tried the diet.
 Maybe it was because it was winter, but I’m thinking that not having enough energy was actually making him more susceptible to infection.

 Additionally, he saw an increase in some of his gastrointestinal symptoms, especially gas and pain.
 We think it was due to the increased amount of sulfur-rich meat and vegetables that we were eating.

 Finally, the diet was expensive.
 For two people, we were easily spending over $500 a month on food.
 Not a good idea if you are living on a single income.

 So what did we take away from our time on the Autoimmune Paleo diet?

 We did learn some valuable things.
 First, I learned how to meal plan and cook new and interesting things.
-Second, we learned that in order for my husband to function, he needs carbs.
+Second, we learned that in order for my husband to function, he needs more carbs.
 As soon as we added oats and rice back into our diet, he began feeling significantly better.
 Third, we learned that sulfur-rich foods make my husband’s symptoms worse.
 So we’ve realized he has to limit certain foods in his diet like brussels sprouts, broccoli, cabbage and other delicious cruciferous vegetables.
-This ultimately led to our newest diet discovery which has actually been beneficial in reducing my husband’s symptoms, the low FODMAP diet, which I will be sharing more about soon.
+This ultimately led to our newest diet discovery which has actually been beneficial in reducing my husband’s symptoms, the low FODMAP diet.

 Have you ever tried the Autoimmune Paleo diet?
-What was you experience?
+What was your experience?